Six ways to reduce your risk of bowel cancer

 Drinking too much alcohol can cause many digestive cancers and accounts for 6% of people with bowel cancer.

-Reducing your alcohol intake is one of the most important steps you can take to invest in your long-term health.
-To reduce the health risks associated with alcohol, both men and women should drink no more than 14 units of alcohol a week.
+Reducing your alcohol intake is one of the most important steps you can take to help your long-term health.
+To reduce the health risks associated with alcohol, you should drink no more than 14 units of alcohol a week.

 Consume vitamin D and calcium